narner/narner/README.md

 ### Hi there 👋, I'm Nick

 I’m a developer and researcher working in the field of human-computer interaction.
 My main interests are sensors, humane interfaces, augmented reality, and ubiquitous computing.

-I currently live and work in the San Francisco Bay Area.
+📍 San Francisco

 ### Selected Projects